wmadzha/MaddyMarianne/README.md

 # MaddyMarianne.Core
 An attempt to use MediatR from a CLI template - Domain Driven Design

 Assuming we already have a cli engine at our end ( usually our poc product engine ) .
 And we planning to make use of MediatR/CQRS on our web application.
-Here are the template that might evolve into something good or maybe something worse .
+Here are the template that might evolve into something good or maybe something $h!++y .
 Either way . its a very good learning lesson.

 Milestone 1.
 Come up with a sample CLI engine